pudly/schmopera-hugo/content/articles/talking-with-singers-gerald-finely.md

 \- **productions need to be straightforward for the sake of the audience**

-\- ""Everybody knows Boheme', is often the conceit of directors"
+\- "'Everybody knows Boheme', is often the conceit of directors"

 \- "My feeling is that opera is trying to stretch itself into a) a cinema thing, a broadcastable thing, but it's a live event"